para-cms/para/README.md

 ## Licence

-Para is released under the MIT-Licence
+Para is released under the MIT-Licence.